bitsofcotton/p2/README.md

 # Tips on usual predictions
 Usually with good enough predictors, the input-stream - prediction-stream inner production stream can be linear nor gulf continues around given input estimation range based ranges, this is because usually the feeding unobserved internal states into input stream is something stable, but sometimes unstable causes prediction fail on after the unstable feeding causes estimation unstable on given range.

+Also, the gulf condition isn't avoidable by catgp.cc except the range of them can be increased, it's better with the large range feed into original good enough predictors.

-We cannot avoid them except for the case feeding is stable enough on estimation range condition nor no feed condition nor bitsofcotton/p\[45\] condition.
+So we cannot avoid them except for the case feeding is stable enough on estimation range condition nor no feed condition nor bitsofcotton/p\[45\] condition.

 A bitsofcotton/p\[45\] condition needs concrete base system completely separated with or without the initial value depend outside of low of excluded middle operations.
 Since we have arithmetic operations on given bit range, so we should read all of the source code and hardware parts on our machines but it's huge enough.